-This is a two-year course which will lead to BTEC Level 3 National Foundation Diploma in Forensic Investigation, equivalent to 1.5 A Levels.
+This is a two-year course which will lead to BTEC Level 3 National Foundation Diploma in Forensic Investigation, equivalent to one and a half A Levels.

 The skills and knowledge you learn will be hugely beneficial to you, whatever you eventually decide to do upon leaving college.
 The course has a high coursework element and less emphasis on traditional written exams which also benefits many learners.